St George’s Memorial Church: A Concise History by Gillian Hawkes

 The south side of the church is adorned by beautiful yet very simple glass window, commemorating Captain Loftus Jones who served with the 7th West Yorkshire Regiment and was given by his mother Mrs. Letitia Jones.
 Captain Loftus Edward Perceval Jones was born in Australia and worked as a solicitor in the High Court in Shanghai; he was also an Army Reservist.
 He joined the Yorkshire Regiment and was commander of C-Company.
 Aged thirty-nine, Captain Jones was killed in St Elooi, near Voormezele on 3rd August 1915 and is buried in Bedford House Cemetery.

-Other windows on this side are dedicated to the South Irish Horse from Dublin and carries a depiction of St. Patrick as well as the regimental badge, a three leafed clover with the regimental motto: Quis Separabit.
+Other windows on this side are dedicated to the South Irish Horse from Dublin and carries a depiction of St. Patrick as well as the regimental badge, a Shamrock with the regimental motto: Quis Separabit.

 The third window is dedicated to the memory of the fallen comrades of the Oxfordshire and Buckinghamshire Light Infantry.